quickgrid/paper-implementations/pytorch/knowledge-distillation/README.md

 Only tested on a dataset of `2000 cats` and `2000 dogs`.
 Dataset must have equal images for accuracy calculation.
 Distillation performance cannot be compared correctly between runs when separate validation set is not supplied.

+There likely will be data leakage from training set to validation when separate validation dataset is not given.
+A teacher might learn on subset of data that during students training may fall in validaiton set.

 Student learns only from teacher when `label_loss_importance = 0.0` otherwise it also learns that amount from labels and rest from soft targets.
 Student does not seem get very good result on data tested.
 Maybe student too weak.

 ### Monitoring Progress